NoorEldin-1/award_wining_website/README.md

 # React + Tailwind + Framer Motion

-this is e-commerce website i built it using react & tailwind and framer motion
+this is award wining website i built it using react & tailwind and framer motion